qua-platform/qua-libs/examples/characterization/wigner-tomography/readme.md

 Using a qubit coupled to the cavity it's straightforward to extract the photon parity of the cavity form a repeated measurement of the qubit through an additional readout resonator.
-The parity is related to the qubit state as such: $\langle P\rangle \propto P_e - P_g$m where $P_e$ and $P_g$ are the excited and ground state probabilities of the qubit, which can be extracted with repeated measurement.
+The parity is related to the qubit state as such: $\langle P\rangle \propto P_e - P_g$m where $P_e$ and $P_g$ are the probabilities of finding the qubit in the excited and ground state respectively, which can be extracted with repeated measurement.

 Notice: The example describes the tomography process assuming the cavity was encoded prior.